 ng serve -c=cs

-In this article, I demonstrated how to use Localazy and angular-i18n library to localize an Angular App.
-Localazy truly is a powerful tool that makes translating Angular (not only!) applications faster, easier, error-proof and more fun.
+In this article, we demonstrated how to use Localazy and the angular-i18n library to localize an Angular App.
+Localazy is a powerful tool that makes translating Angular and other applications faster, easier, error-proof, and more fun.

-Now, you can download the repository with this example project to explore it or start localizing Angular apps on your own!
+Now, you can download the repository with the demo project to explore it or start localizing Angular apps on your own!
+If you have any questions, check out the Localazy FAQs about the framework or drop the team a line for quick support. 📞